Making hope contagious

 It's spiritually invigorating to be part of an organization that seeks to change the theological landscape of American Christianity.

-—Pastor Adam Ericksen of Progressive Christianity
+—Pastor Adam Ericksen

 If you’ve ever longed for a spiritual community that offers more than toothless good intentions or rigid, oppressive “shoulds,” you’re in the right place.